 A senior crew assembled by Container News from the insurance, vessel operating, cargo handling and regulatory institutions gathered to discuss key issues raised by Container News in our 2020 Cargo Integrity Campaign.

 The virtual Cargo Integrity Seminar Series was be chaired by Container News’ Managing Editor Nick Savvides.
-During each of the one-hour seminars in the series, each expert speaker will make a short presentation, followed by an interactive, twenty-minute Q&A session where all speakers will answer questions submitted by webinar attendees.
+During each of the one-hour seminars, each expert speaker made a short presentation, followed by an interactive, twenty-minute Q&A session where all speakers answered questions submitted by webinar attendees.

 Seminar 1: Securing the supply chain through better design

 Original broadcast date: October 15, 2020.
 Length: 1 hour 10 minutes.

 - Safer, smarter, greener DNV GL’s motto.
 The company is a safety and assurance provider and plays an advisory role to the IMO.
 What are the design innovations that the class society sees coming our way that will help protect others from dangerous goods?
 Are their smarter systems in the pipeline and will they offer environmental protections?
 Jan-Olaf Probst DNV GL’s Director Business Development (Hamburg) and container ship expert provided some answers.

 - Regulation will necessarily play a part in keeping those working in the industry safe, as well as those who live in the proximity of facilities where dangerous goods are handled.
 What measures are the IMO taking to make sure society is protected?
 Why has regulation fallen behind the design concepts of vessels?
 Bingbing Song, Technical Officer, Sub-Division for Marine Technology & Cargoes, Maritime Safety Division at the IMO provided the insights on regulation.